 God really has much to say if you slow down and listen.
 He is in the business of redeeming and restoring, not condemning.

 There is power in linking with others and openly sharing your lives, including struggles and setbacks.
-That is where true strength of character resides and why it is a part of the Proven Path to victory.
-Won’t you join in the brotherhood of Proven Men?
+That is where true strength of character resides and why it’s an important part of recovery.

 What about you?
 What questions or tips have you found to be helpful if you have a setback in your recovery journey?